-- I can explain how some people have helped us to have better lives. - To explore the experiences and contributions of famous people from the past. - To compare the lives and achievements of Christopher Columbus and Neil Armstrong. - To find out who Florence Nightingale was and when she lived. - To find out why Florence Nightingale went to Scutari hospital and what the conditions were like when she got there. - To find out who Amelia Earhart was and when she lived.
+- I can explain how some people have helped us to have better lives. - To explore the experiences and contributions of significant people from the past. - To compare the lives and achievements of Christopher Columbus and Neil Armstrong. - To find out who Florence Nightingale was and when she lived. - To find out why Florence Nightingale went to Scutari hospital and what the conditions were like when she got there. - To know who Matthew Henson is and what his achievement are. - To know who Ibn Battuta is and what his experiences were. - To find out who Amelia Earhart was and when she lived.
 To find out about her life and achievements and why she is remembered today. - I can compose questions to ask people who lived in the past